 As hard as it may be, because in the end, we are all little “fixers,” we can’t talk someone out of this.
 Perhaps simply being present with them in this time of struggle may be the first step in them coming out of it.

-When we find ourselves in an awful place it is always most comforting to have someone there with us—speaking truth, listening and holding our hand.
+When we find ourselves in an awful place it is always most comforting to have someone there with us—speaking the truth, listening, and holding our hand.

 And I don’t know… maybe bringing a casserole.